 City Bank Antiques offers appraisal services, particularly for watches and clocks.
 Rates begin at $25.

 City Bank Antiques has a three month lay-a-way plan available.
 We do not accept any credit or debit cards.

 4. Speaking Engagements

 Don Barrett is available for speaking engagements on a limited basis on the topics of American pocket watches and clocks as well as financial investment information.
 Karen is available on a limited basis to speak on general antique interests.

-City Bank Antiques is a member of the Kent Area Chamber of Commerce, Kent Historical Society, and Dudince Sister Cities Program.
-Karen is a member of the Advisory Board of Kent Social Services and the Board of Standing Rock Cultural Arts.
+Karen is a founding member of the Pregnancy Center of Kent, now Coleman Pregnancy Center.
+Don and Karen are members of the National Association of Watch and Clock Collectors and are Business Members of the National Association of Watch and Clock Collectors.
+City Bank Antiques is a member of the Kent Area Chamber of Commerce, Kent Historical Society, and Main Street Kent.
+Karen is a past member of the Advisory Board of Kent Social Services and the Board of Standing Rock Cultural Arts.
 Karen was co-chair of the Kent Bicentennial Parade and member of the Kent Bicentennial Committee.
 Karen is past Board member of Townhall II and a founding officer of the Portage County Soap Box Derby 1999-2000.
 The Barretts are members of St. Patrick’s Parish of Kent.

 Community involvement has always been paramount to the mission of City Bank Antiques.
 Recognizing a need to entice residents to re-visit their downtown, Karen created and implemented the DICE programs (Downtown Innovative Community Events) in 2004.
 DICE was initiated as a catalyst to encourage community interest in the downtown Kent business and art community in cooperation with Standing Rock Cultural Arts.
 The DICE programs bring seven community events to the Home Savings Plaza in downtown Kent yearly.